yjg30737/pyqt-openai/README.md

   * notification will pop up when response is generated
 * you can make window stack on top or control its transparency
 * image generation (DALL-E, Stable Diffusion with DreamStudio API)
+* you can copy and download the image if you want. just hover the mouse cursor over the image.

 ## Requirements
 * qtpy - the package allowing you to write code that works with both PyQt and PySide